Fantomas42/django-blog-zinnia/README.rst

 Examples
 ========

-Take a look at the online demo at : http://django-blog-zinnia.com or you can visit these websites who use Zinnia.
+Take a look at the online demo at : http://django-blog-zinnia.com/ or you can visit these websites who use Zinnia.

 * `Fantomas' side`_  / `Mobile version`_.
 * `Professional Web Studio`_.
 * `mixedCase`_.
-* `MadCad's Page`_.
 * `Tryolabs`_.
 * `brainbreach`_.